How do I determine the size of Hub Centric Rings I need?

 What Size Hub Centric Ring do I need?

 Two measurements are needed to order hub centering rings.
-The size of the Hub Centric Rings you need depends on two things: the centre bore of your rim, and the outer diameter of the car’s wheel hub.
+The size of the Hub Centric Rings you need depends on two things: the centre bore of your rim or "Wheel Center" (the Outer Diameter of the Hub Ring) and the diameter of your car’s wheel hub or Vehicle Hub (the Inner Diameter of the Hub Ring).
 You need both of these measurements to order Hub Rings.

 What Size is the centre bore of my Rim?